 - Proceeding, action, and causes of action of any and every kind and nature arising or growing out of or in any way connected with the Code of Conduct and Standards of Engagement, or otherwise arising out of the Supplier's relationship with Buckle.

 2. In the event Buckle notifies Supplier in writing of a claim, demand, action, suit or other matter ("Claim"), Supplier shall, within five (5) days after receiving Buckle's notice of such Claim, (i) provide prompt assurance, to Buckle's reasonable satisfaction, of Supplier's ability to so indemnify Buckle, and (ii) commence to defend such Claim, at Supplier's sole cost and expense.
-Buckle has the right to veto the selection of any attorney by Supplier selected to represent Buckle.
+Buckle has the right to approve the selection of any attorney by Supplier selected to represent Buckle.
 Additionally, Buckle may, at its option, elect counsel to represent it independently or in conjunction with counsel selected by Supplier, and Supplier shall be solely responsible for the payment or reimbursement, at Buckle's option, of counsel fees and all other fees and costs incurred in defending such Claim, for any and all damages arising thereunder, and for any and all amounts paid by Buckle in settlement thereof.

 3. Buckle shall have the right, at Buckle's option, to withhold from any payments due or which may become due to Supplier an amount (determined in Buckle's reasonable discretion) sufficient to cover all potential damages, losses, costs and legal fees that may be suffered by Buckle as a result of any Claim received by Buckle, its subsidiaries and/or affiliates.
 Once such Claim is resolved, appropriate adjustments will be made in accordance with the Code of Conduct and Standards of Engagement, and any withheld monies then due to Supplier shall be paid to Supplier or credited to Supplier or deducted from amounts due to Supplier, at Buckle's option, or any additional monies then owed by Supplier shall be charged to Supplier, at Buckle's option, as applicable.